loveencounterflow/dbay-tabulator/README.md

   not present in the data, or to clarify the ordering of fields in the table).
 * if `fields[ key ]` is an object:
   * `optional.text x.title`: when given, defines the text to be used in the table header
+  * fomatters:
     * `optional.function x.value`: when given, must be function that accepts a value (and optionally a field description object) and returns another.
 Returned value will be stringified with `node:util.inspect()` unless it already is a string.
     * `optional.function x.outer_html`: when given, must be a function that accepts a value (and optionally a field description object) and returns an HTML representation of it *including the containing `<td>` element*
     * `optional.function x.inner_html`: when given, must be a function that accepts a value (and optionally a field description object) and returns an HTML representation of it *including the containing `<td>` element*
-  * `optional.function x.attrs`: when given, must be a function that accepts a value (and optionally a field description object) and returns an object that will be used for the attributes of the enclosing (`<td>`) element
+  * **not implemented** <del>`optional.function x.attrs`: when given, must be a function that accepts a value (and optionally a field description object) and returns an object that will be used for the attributes of the enclosing (`<td>`) element</del>
   * `optional.boolean x.display`: if set to `false`, inhibits column from being displayed and any of `value()`, `outer_html()`, `inner_html()` to be called